Early to Rise Lifestyle: The Importance of Common Sense

 A good technical definition of common sense is “sound judgment not based on specialized knowledge.”

 In other words, you don’t need to be a Ph.D. to exercise common sense.
 It’s a trait you develop through purposeful awareness and habit.
 And I would add to that that in order to be aware and develop a habit requires self-discipline, the self-discipline to do the right thing rather than doing what makes you feel good at the present moment.

 Common sense equates to wisdom, whereas an academic understanding of specific areas of life equates to knowledge.
 In simpler terms, what common sense boils down to is a sound understanding of how life works.
 This requires that a person learn through his experiences and not delude himself about the causes that lead to his consequences.

 Having said this, I believe that most people have a reasonably good understanding of what is the right thing to do in most situations.
 In other words, they know the difference between responsible and irresponsible actions.

 The problem, however, is that too many of these same people – at the moment of truth – have a habit of ignoring their intellect and instead acting on emotion.
 That, again, is where self-discipline comes in.
 I can’t stress it enough: All the common sense in world is useless if one doesn’t have the self-discipline to apply it.

-Children — especially teenagers — have a tendency to make this mistake more often than adults.
+Children and especially teenagers have a tendency to make this mistake more often than adults.
 But teenagers have an excuse: They’re short on experience.
-With each passing year, an adult has more and more experience under his belt, and thus less and less justification for acting on impulse.
+With each passing year, an adult has more and more experience under his or her belt, and thus less and less justification for acting on impulse.

 When I watch the daily news, it amazes me how many sad, even tragic, stories are a result of people’s common sense taking a leave of absence when they most need it.
 I always try to focus on the common-sense angle of these stories and file away the lessons I learn in my subconscious filing cabinet.